ArthurMialon/StarterApiNodejs/README.md

 This token will have to be send in every request that need authentication.

 You can specify your own auth strategy if you don't want to use this one.
-Simply change it in configuration.js or directly in your route by passing the name of the strategy.a
+Simply change it in configuration.js or directly in your route by passing the name of the strategy

 ## <a name="controllers"></a>Controllers
 Docs comming soon...